How to Build Continuous Compliance into Your Development Pipeline

 Performance impact

-Tier 1 scans with the --quick flag typically complete in 45 to 90 seconds.
+Tier 1 checks with the --quick flag typically complete in 45 to 90 seconds.
 They run in parallel with your other CI steps, so the added wall-clock time is often zero if your test suite takes longer than that.